pengan1987/digital-media-archaeology/outside-computer.md

 View-Master developed a rich ecosystem of stereoscopic content, fostering long-term partnerships with National Geographic, Discovery Channel, Disney, and more.
 Additionally, science fiction series like "Star Trek," "The Time Tunnel," and "Star Wars" also made their way onto View-Master reels.

 View-Master has garnered a substantial following among enthusiasts and collectors over the world.
-They have meticulously cataloged resources dedicated to View-Master, such as the View-Master Database (viewmasterinfo.com), The View-Master Resource (vmresource.com), 20th Century Stereo Viewers (viewmaster.co.uk), among others, providing researchers with a wealth of information.
+They have meticulously cataloged resources dedicated to View-Master, such as the [View-Master Database](https://viewmasterinfo.com/), The [View-Master Resource](https://vmresource.com/), [20th Century Stereo Viewers](https://viewmaster.co.uk/), among others, providing researchers with a wealth of information.

 ## Conclusion: Bridging "New Media" and "Old Media"